-Started in 2011, the Littlehampton Fort Restoration Project is the vision of Andy Orpin, and the team he has assembled in order to see the currently damaged and overgrown Fort saved for future generations to enjoy
+Started in 2011, the Littlehampton Fort Restoration Project is the vision of local man Andy Orpin, and the team he has assembled in order to see the currently damaged and overgrown Fort saved, for future generations to enjoy

-This fort played a real significant part in our history, it was the very first Palmerston Fort.
+This fort played a real significant part in our history, it was the very first Palmerston Fort built in 1854.
 Without this experimental site, the forts covering Portsmouth may not have ever been constructed.

 The project has attracted a team of volunteers who are passionate about seeing the Fort restored.
 For those of you who are interested in becoming involved, there are a vast number of ways you can help.
 Please see Get Involved and Support Us.
 Thank you.